Japanese destroyer Murasame (1935): WWII

 At the time of the attack on Pearl Harbor, Murasame was the flagship of destroyer division 2 (Murasame, Harusame, Yūdachi, Samidare) under Captain Tachibana Masao, and was assigned to the IJN 2nd Fleet, and had sortied from Mako Guard District as part of the "Operation M" (the invasion of the Philippines, covering landings at Vigan and Lingayen Gulf).
 On 26 December, she collided with minesweeper W-20 off of Kaohsiung, Taiwan, suffering minor damage.

 From January 1942, Murasame participated in operations in the Netherlands East Indies, including the invasions of Tarakan Island, Balikpapan and eastern Java.
-During the Battle of the Java Sea, Murasame engaged a group of Allied cruisers and destroyers with her torpedo battery, but missed all of them.
-However, in the aftermath of the battle, Murasame was sweeping for enemy ships when she, along with other ships noticed the hospital ship SS Op Ten Noort rescuing survivors from several sunken allied warships.
-Murasame's guns helped to stop Op Ten Noort in her tracks, and she then escorted Op Ten Noort to Singapore, where she was converted into a Japanese prisoner of war ship.
+On 26 February, Murasame was escorting a troop convoy to Java when a floatplane spotted an allied cruiser-destroyer fleet attempting to intercept them, leading into the battle of the Java Sea the next afternoon.
+Murasame and the rest of desdiv 2 - followed by the destroyers Asagumo and Minegumo - were led by the light cruiser Naka during the battle, and early into the engagement launched a mass spread of 43 torpedoes at 15,000 yards.
+Some of these torpedoes exploded prematurely after a few thousand yards, while the rest missed their targets, with Murasame failing to accomplish anything of note throughout the rest of the battle as it turned into a crushing Japanese victory.
+However, in the aftermath of the battle, Murasame was continuing to escort the invasion convoy when she, along with other ships, noticed the Dutch hospital ship SS Op Ten Noort sweeping for allied survivors from the many ships sunk throughout the previous day.
+Murasame joined the destroyer Amatsukaze in halting Op Ten Noort in her tracks and capturing the vessel, and after an inspection party concluded no one was aboard besides the staff, Op Ten Noort was escorted to Singapore where she was converted into the prison ship Tenno Maru.

 In March and April, Murasame was based at Subic Bay, from which she assisted in the invasion of Cebu and the blockade of Manila Bay in the Philippines.
 In May, she returned to Yokosuka Naval Arsenal for repairs.